xvferdy/fem-huddle-landing-page-with-alternating-feature-blocks/README.md

-# Huddle landing page with alternating feature blocks solution
+# Huddle landing page with alternating feature blocks

 > 🔖 This is a solution to the [Huddle landing page with alternating feature blocks challenge on Frontend Mentor](https://www.frontendmentor.io/challenges/huddle-landing-page-with-alternating-feature-blocks-5ca5f5981e82137ec91a5100).